Telemedicine: The Next Medical Frontier

 Depending on your symptoms, a doctor may still need to visually observe you to diagnose your condition.
 This is not always possible, even with videoconferencing technology.
 For now, doctor's visits—no matter how inconvenient—are still a more established method of diagnosis and treatment than Internet medicine.

 Telemedicine is changing the way medical care is delivered.
-Patients are embracing it, the cost savings are increasing, and its efficacy has been proven.
+Patients are learning to embrace it, the cost savings are increasing, and its efficacy has been proven.
 However, doctors are still somewhat reluctant.

 Conferences and seminars addressing telemedicine are offered, and some medical schools cover the subject in classes.
 As insurance companies see documented efficiencies, they too may increasingly cover these services.